refinedev/refine/documentation/docs/tutorials/antd.md

 [Refer to the `useShow` documentation for detailed usage information. &#8594](/api-reference/core/hooks/show/useShow.md)

-✳️ To retrieve the category title, again we need to make a call to `/categories` endpoint.
+✳️ To retrieve the category title again, we need to make a call to `/categories` endpoint.
 This time we used `useOne()` hook to get a single record from another resource.

 [Refer to the `useOne` documentation for detailed usage information. &#8594](/api-reference/core/hooks/data/useOne.md)